wix-incubator/rnsst/README.md

 const config = {
   port: 7007, // Optional port to run storybook server on, default is 7007
   runner: 'mocha' | 'jest', // Optional, default is mocha
-  applitools: {
-     apiKey: 'EYES_API_KEY', //Your key from applitools,
-     appName: 'Your app Name',
-     serverUrl: 'applitools server url', //Optional, leave empty if not using custom server
-     batchId: 'Unique batch number, can simply be uuid.v4()',
   worker: 1, // Optional, leave empty if you are not using multiple Detox workers
-     totalWorkers: 3, // Optional, leave empty if you are not using multiple Detox workers }
+  totalWorkers: 3, // Optional, leave empty if you are not using multiple Detox workers
-};
+  captureDirectory: './screenshots', // Optional, screenshots are left in Detox artifacts directory if not set };

-require('rnsst')(config, async () => {/* ...optional function to call before running screenshot tests, can be useful to navigate to storybook */});
+require('rnsst')(config, async () => {
+  /* ...optional function to call before running screenshot tests, can be useful to navigate to storybook */ });
 ```

 **Important: Storybook UI should be the only visible thing on the screen.
 Also make sure to hide status bar, so the clock does not break screenshot testing.**

 Then simply run detox tests.

-## Usage

-Whenever you do some changes you can run detox tests to compare reference screenshots to current screenshots.
-After that you can check Applitools to see your changes.

 ## How does it work